wg-lux/agl_anonymizer_pipeline/README.md

 This Module is designed to work with the Django API AGL Anonymizer.

-The AGL Anonymizer Pipeline is a comprehensive Python module designed for image processing with specific functionalities for anonymization using common german names, saving, blurring, and OCR (Optical Character Recognition).
-This tool is particularly useful in scenarios where sensitive information needs to be redacted from images or documents while retaining the overall context and visual structure.
+The Submodule is used to provide automatic anonymization of sensitive information.
+It is a three step pipeline using Text Region Detection (EAST), OCR (Optical Character Recognition, Tesseract, TrOCR) and Named Entity Recognition (flair-ner, gender-guessr).
+This tool is particularly useful in scenarios where sensitive information needs to be removed or replaced from images or documents while retaining the overall context and visual structure.

 ## Features

 - **Text detection and anonymization**: Utilizes advanced OCR techniques to detect text in images and applies anonymizing to safeguard sensitive information.
 - **Blurring Functionality**: Offers customizable blurring options to obscure parts of an image, providing an additional layer of privacy.
-- **Image Saving**: Efficiently saves processed images in a desired format, maintaining high-quality output.
 - **Extensive Format Support**: Capable of handling various image and document formats for a wide range of applications.

 ## Installation